dev-pengi/utils-core/docs/canvas/circle.md

 utils.canvas.circle(ctx, centerX - radius, centerY - radius, radius * 2, radius * 2);

-// Draw an image that is clipped to the circle region const image= await loadImage('myImage.png');
+// Draw an image that is clipped to the circle region const image = await loadImage('myImage.png');
 ctx.drawImage(image, 0, 0, canvas.width, canvas.height);
 ctx.restore();
 ```
 :::info

-this example uses await whice means the code has to be inside an async function .
+this example uses await to wait for the request which means the code has to be inside an async function.

 :::
 ### See also